Cloudifybiz/action-netlify-deploy/README.md

-# Netlify Deploy
+# Netlify Next.js Deploy, forked by Veloii

-This is a simple GitHub Action to deploy a static website to Netlify.
+This is a simple GitHub Action to deploy a nextjs website to Netlify.

 ## Usage